easegress-io/easegress/doc/pipeline_practice_guide.md

 #### Pipeline

-We need to set the limiter plugin to a certain position in the pipeline, generally we should terminate request as earlier as possible in the pipeline since once limiation is reached there is no reason to handle the request for rest steps, in this case we add the limiter close to HTTP input plugin.
+We need to set the limiter plugin to a certain position in the pipeline, generally we should terminate request as earlier as possible in the pipeline since once limitation is reached there is no reason to handle the request for rest steps, in this case we add the limiter close to HTTP input plugin.

 You can use follow [Administration API](https://github.com/hexdecteam/easegateway/blob/master/doc/admin_api_ref.swagger.yaml) calls to setup the pipeline: